 2. Invest in Some Insulation Materials

-Insulation materials will help keep warm air inside your house and therefore keep it warmer for longer.
-You can invest in either fiberglass insulation or rock wool insulation panels with low emissivity.
+Insulation materials will help keep warm air inside your house and keep it warmer for longer.
+You can invest in fiberglass insulation or rock wool insulation panels with low emissivity.
 These are usually placed behind the walls to prevent any heat loss from there as well.
 If you’re looking for an environmentally friendly way of saving energy, then this may be the way to go!

 3. Thermal Curtains